jbcodeforce/kafka-studies/docs/strimzi.md

 * What authentication to use: TLS or SCRAM-SHA-512?
 * Integrate with OAuth2.0 for authentication and authorization using Open Policy agent
-* Install your own certiticates
+* Install your own certificates

 The authentications used for user and Kafka need to match.
 Certificates are available in PKCS #12 format (.p12) and PEM (.crt) formats.